Suicide car bomber kills at least 11 in Pakistan's Quetta - police

 Militants from the Islamic State group abducted and killed two Chinese nationals in Quetta last month.

-That attack prompted Pakistan to boost security around Chinese nationals and other foreigners in the province, which is already one of the most militarized regions in the country.
+That attack prompted Pakistan to boost security around Chinese nationals and other foreigners in the province, which is already one of the most militarised regions in the country.

-(Additional reporting by Saad Sayeed in Islamabad; Editing by Christian Schmollinger and Paul Tait)
+(Additional reporting by Saad Sayeed in Islamabad and Saud Mehsud in Dera Ismial Khan; Editing by Christian Schmollinger and Paul Tait)